Cookbook Review – Leon Happy Salads

 We chose the Crab with Pink Grapefruit Salad for a few reasons.
-First, we both loved the vibrant colours – a huge attraction for us in the food we like to make.
-Second, it looked easy and quick (no cooking involved) – another big plus in our book.
+First, we both loved the vibrant colors – a huge attraction for us in the food we like to make.
+Second, it looked easy and quick (no cooking involved) – another big plus for us.
 And finally, there are a few crab lovers in the family so we knew it would be a hit.

 Fried Halloumi & Advocado

-We chose this recipe because it was a vegetarian option (something I could actually eat) and it again offered a beautiful variety of colours and textures.
+We chose this recipe because it was a vegetarian option (something I could actually eat) and it again offered a beautiful variety of colors and textures.
 We also liked the fact that this salad could be transformed into a pita sandwich, something a bit more substantial.
-Oh, and did I mention fried cheese as the star of the dish – one of my favourites?
+Oh, and did I mention fried cheese as the star of the dish – one of my favorites?

 Organization of Book